The vegetarian tagine is the mainstay meal of Morocco, aptly named after the ceramic dish that they are prepared in.

 There is usually a sweet element to a tagine dish that pairs with the savory spices well - in the case of this Moroccan chickpea stew, we've added a bit of honey and some golden raisins to provide a tasty contrast.

-We suggest trying this Moroccan classic in a cast iron tagine.
+We suggest trying this Moroccan classic in a tagine pot.
 The durable material of well-seasoned cast iron is perfect for ensuring a non-stick cooking of this flavor-packed dish!

 North African cooking is often done in a tagine due to its unique ability to maintain moisture, allowing a slow cook until food is tender and moist.